preloader

 2. Practice

-To practice the setup of constraints, you can reuse the Pastry API sample that ois described into our Getting Started tutorial.
-Now imagine you put such constraints onto the GET /pastry operation of your REST API that is secured using a JWT Bearer and should managed tracabelity using a correlation id:
+To practice the setup of constraints, you can reuse the Pastry API sample that is described in our Getting Started tutorial.
+Now imagine you put such constraints on the GET /pastry operation of your REST API that is secured using a JWT Bearer and should be managed traceability using a correlation ID:

 image